-Battestilli completed her undergraduate education at Kettering University, where she received her B.S. in electrical engineering just that." with a minor in applied mathematics in 1999.
-She then went For her dedication to her teaching and research, and for on to further her education at NC State where she received her passion and commitment to establishing and maintaining her master's in computer networking in 2002 and her Ph.D. in a diverse computer science community at NC State, the computer science in 2005.
-Shortly after receiving her Ph.D., department is honored to recognize Battestilli with the 2020-21 she was selected by the NC State Graduate School as the Person of Exceptional Performance Award. winner of the 2006 Nancy G. Pollock Dissertation Award for her Battestilli is also being recognized as the Most Awesome outstanding research in computer science, making her one of Teaching Associate Professor because of her outstanding work the first graduate students from computer science to receive this performance as a teacher and a researcher (more details on pages 27-28). award.
+Battestilli completed her undergraduate education at Kettering University, where she received her B.S. in electrical engineering with a minor in applied mathematics in 1999.
+She then went on to further her education at NC State where she received her master's in computer networking in 2002 and her Ph.D. in computer science in 2005.
+Shortly after receiving her Ph.D., she was selected by the NC State Graduate School as the winner of the 2006 Nancy G. Pollock Dissertation Award for her outstanding research in computer science, making her one of the first graduate students from computer science to receive this award.

-Since she began her career at NC State as a teaching DELTA 2020-21 FACULTY FELLOW associate professor in 2012, Battestilli has been involved at NC State in a variety of other roles, including faculty adviser for Battestilli was one of five new faculty fellows for the 2020-Women in Computer Science (WICS), member of the Academic 21 academic year named by NC State's Digital Education and Committee of the Grace Hopper Celebration, member of the Learning Technology Applications (DELTA) program.
-DELTA's Diversity in Admissions and Matriculation committee within the group of faculty fellows is committed to sharing their knowledge department, panelist on Technology and Bias at Honors and of teaching with technology through leading workshops, Scholars Village, leader in College of Engineering high school presenting at conferences and writing articles.
+Since she began her career at NC State as a teaching associate professor in 2012, Battestilli has been involved at NC State in a variety of other roles, including faculty adviser for Women in Computer Science (WICS), member of the Academic Committee of the Grace Hopper Celebration, member of the Diversity in Admissions and Matriculation committee within the department, panelist on Technology and Bias at Honors and Scholars Village, leader in College of Engineering high school summer camps and a 2020 NC State Distance Education and Learning Technology Applications (DELTA) faculty fellow.

-summer camps and a 2020 NC State Distance Education and Learning Technology Applications (DELTA) faculty fellow She teaches Intro to Computing and Network elective courses and serves as part of the Computer Science Senior Design Center.
+She teaches Intro to Computing and Network elective courses and serves as part of the Computer Science Senior Design Center.